-Financial Trends These schedules contain trend information to help the reader understand how the district's financial performance and well-being have changed over time.
-60 - 61 Revenue Capacity These schedules contain information to help the reader assess the district's most significant local revenue source.
-62 - 63 Debt Capacity These schedules presents information to help the reader assess the affordability of the district's current level of outstanding debt and the district's ability to issue additional debt in the future.
-68 Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand the environment within the district's financial activities take place and to help make comparisons over time.
-69 Operating Information These schedules contain information about the district's operation and resources to help the reader understand how the district's financial information relates to the services the district proves and the activities it performs.
-70 - 73 Sources
+Financial Trends 62 - 63 These schedules contain trend information to help the reader understand how the district's financial performance and well-being have changed over time. the district's infamicial performance and well-being have changed over time.
+Revenue Capacity 64 - 65 These schedules contain information to help the reader assess the district's most significant local revenue source.
+Debt Capacity 70 These schedules present information to help the reader assess the affordability of the district's current level of outstanding debt and the district's ability to issue additional debt in the future.
+Demographic and Economic Information 71 These schedules offer demographic and economic indicators to help the reader understand the environment within the district's financial activities take place and to help make comparisons over time.
+Operating Information 72 - 75 These schedules contain information about the district's operation and resources to help the reader understand how the district's financial information relates to the services the district proves and the activities it performs.
+Sources